DrafProject/elmada/readme.md

 # **el**ectricity **ma**rket **da**ta for the **d**emand **r**esponse **a**nalysis **f**ramework

+Elmada stands for **el**ectricity **ma**rket **da**ta and allows the calculation of temporally resolved historic carbon emission factors for European national electricity systems.
+With different methods, grid mix emission factors (XEFs) and marginal emission factors (MEF) can be calculated in up to quarter-hourly resolution.
+As a side product historic wholesale prices and fuel-specific generation for European national electricity grids can be provided.
 Elmada is part of the [Draf Project](https://github.com/DrafProject) but can be used as a standalone package.
-Elmada stands for **el**ectricity **ma**rket **da**ta and allows the calculation of temporally resolved historic carbon emission factors for European countries with different approximation methods.
-Different methods for up to quarterhourly grid mix emission factors (XEFs) and marginal emission factors (MEF) are implemented.
-As a side product historic wholesale prices and fuel specific generation for European national electricity grids can be provdided.

 # Installation

 ## Conda environment with editable version of Elmada

-The following code downloads the directory, creates a conda environment including all required packages, and runs all tests.
+The following code downloads the directory, creates a Conda environment including all required packages, and runs all tests.

 ```bash
 git clone https://github.com/DrafProject/elmada.git